jennlynn/interview_challenge-march_2023/README.md

   - I used a `ChatGPT` assist to get the stat calculations.
 (I can do it easily in plain math, but it's trickier in JS, haha)
   - I found examples of Molecular Structures in `rdkit-js`'s GitHub so I just used [that](https://github.com/rdkit/rdkit-js/blob/master/examples/react/src/components/MoleculeStructure/MoleculeStructure.js).
 - Then I did a quick round of testing, and quick code review.
-- Finally I set up Docker and pushed the repo up to GitHub and set it up with GitHub Pages.
+- Finally I started to set up Docker, got a little stuck, so I pushed the repo up to GitHub Pages.
 And since that requires a public repo, I tried to obfuscate the name a little so it wasn't easily discoverable for future candidates.
+After the alloted time I went back and sorted out the Docker issue.

 ### Decisions Made: